RomanGumeniuk/kanban-board-team-azure/README.md

 - users added
 - custom URL configured
 - dark mode added
-- bresponsive design added
+- responsive design added
-- bconnected the application to Azure functions
+- connected the application to Azure functions
-- bthe application was transferred to the cloud
+- the application was transferred to the cloud
 - connection of the application with the database
 - added sticky notes to the website
 - added Chakra UI